tom-seddon/b2/doc/Debug-version.md

 shell script or batch file, say, using `curl`, or from a program, using an HTTP client library.

-The emulator listens on localhost on port 48075 (0xbbcb).
+The emulator listens on port 48075 (0xbbcb) for connections from localhost. **At your own risk**, you can have it accept connections from anywhere - consult the `--help` output.

 **The HTTP API is a work in progress, and may change.**